kthrasher1/Jekyll-Blog/_posts/2012-09-12-digital-checkup.md

 published: true
 layout: posts
 title: Digital Checkup & why it is important.
+excerpt: >-
+  Digital Checkup was a project created by myself and [Nathaniel Read](https://na.thaniel.uk/) for the Sustainable Computing module during the first year of our Computer Science degree.
 ---

 ## Digital Checkup & Why your data security is important.